CenturyLinkCloud/PublicKB/Cloud Application Manager/Analytics/CloudApplicationManagerAnalyticsUI.md

 }}}

 ### Introduction
 The Cloud Application Manager [Analytics UI](https://analytics.cam.ctl.io) is a location where users can view cost savings recommendations, best practices evaluations and cross capability environment configuration reporting for cloud providers that are being monitored as part of our [Cloud Optimization](https://www.ctl.io/cloud-application-manager/cloud-optimization) offering.

+Currently, the only way to gain access to Analytics is via an Optimized Provider.

 ### Overview